orientechnologies/orientdb-docs/Network-Binary-Protocol-Commands.md

+---
+search:
+   keywords: ['binary protocol', 'command']
+---

-## Network Binary Protocol Commands
+# Network Binary Protocol Commands

 This is the guide to the commands you can send through the binary protocol.